The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Boy, the poor guy can't catch a break.

-Oh no, says the AP.
+Oh, no, says the AP.

-You people, AP, have you would some of you, any of you, start maybe considering that this is purposeful.
+You people, AP, have you, would some of you, any of you, start maybe considering that this is purposeful?

-Have you ever heard of Cloud Pivan?
+Have you ever heard of Cloward Piven?

-I think they were Columbia.
+These two yokels, I think they were Columbia.

 And they said the only way to overthrow the United States is to create utter and total chaos.